SpeechColab/Leaderboard/HOW_TO_SUBMIT.md

 ---

 ### 1.4 SBI
-`SBI` is a submitter implemented `executable` implementing a simple benchmarking interface:
+`SBI` is a submitter implemented `executable` for ASR benchmarking inference:
 * **SBI** can be *C/C++ binary*, *bash, python* scripts (with shebang line such as `#!/usr/bin/env bash`)
 * **SBI** is always invoked in model-image dir, so its code can always use relative path to refer to other programs, scripts and shared libraries inside model-image.
 * **SBI** should implement an audio-list ASR interface: